Sudden Strike: Sudden Strike 2

 Sudden Strike 2 was also developed by Russian developer Fireglow and published by CDV and was released in 2002.
 The game has since undergone minor changes in its game engine and now features a higher resolution setting and other graphical changes.
 The campaign still involves the Soviets and Allies, against the Germans and a new country, Japan.

 Sudden Strike 3: Arms for Victory

 Sudden Strike 3 is the third title in the series and the first to incorporate a 3D graphics engine.
+The game was released in 2007.

 Sudden Strike: The Last Stand

-It was released in June 2010.
-It is a sequel to Sudden Strike 3 which brings back a few features from Sudden Strike 2.
-The user interface is reworked in order to make it easier for player to control units and realize their tactics in the game.
+Sudden Strike: The Last Stand was released in March 2009.
+It is an enhanced version of Sudden Strike 3 which brings back a few features from Sudden Strike 2.
+The user interface is reworked in order to make it easier for players to control units and realize their tactics in the game.

+Warfare Reloaded

+In 2010, GFI Russia made Confrontation.
+3D.
+Reboot, a spin-off of the series set in the modern day with the Russian Federation fighting both the US and Taliban in a fictional 10-day conflict.

+For the Western release, the game was renamed to Warfare Reloaded, likely since it used the same engine as "Warfare", with the "Confrontation" (or Sudden Strike in English) branding removed.

 Sudden Strike 4

-The game was announced in August 2016 and was released in August 2017.
-It was developed by Kite Games and published by Kalypso Media for PlayStation 4 and PC.
+Sudden Strike was released in 2017.
+It was developed by Hungarian Kite Games and published by Kalypso Media for PlayStation 4 and PC.
 While the developers hoped to remain true to the spirit of other games in the series, new skill trees and commander roles were introduced as features.